Capitol State Forest

 Margaret McKenny Campground and Trailhead

 Margaret McKenny is an equestrian-oriented campground with horse corrals.
 The campground has 24 sites, three toilets, and a camp host site with a shelter.
 Trailhead provides access to non-motorized trails in Capitol State Forest.
-Campers are required to register on site.
+All sites are on a first-come-first-served basis and stays are limited to 7 days per calendar year.
+Campers are required to register on-site.
+You can find the site map here.

 Directions: Continue on Waddell Creek Road from Mima Mound Natural Area entrance for 1.6 miles.
 Turn left.
 Go .2 miles to site.
 Get directions.